The ancient Mayan citadel of Tikal is truly one of the most fascinating man-made creations on Earth.

 Why?
-Because when the Mayans abandoned Tikal back in the day, nature took over and the temples became overgrown in thick vegetation making it near impossible to see the stone structures behind the shrubs.
+Because when the Mayans abandoned Tikal back in the day, nature took over and the temples became overgrown in thick vegetation making it nearly impossible to see the stone structures behind the shrubs.

-When the Spanish came through north Guatemala in the 1500s, they never discovered or reported findings of any structures as they were completely covered in soil, bushes, trees and just looked like a hilly area, so to speak.
+When the Spanish came through north Guatemala in the 1500s, they never discovered or reported findings of any structures as they were completely covered in soil, bushes, and trees and just looked like a hilly area, so to speak.

 Tikal covers an area of 64 square kilometers and there are said to be more than 4000 stone structures scattered across these lands with many more still yet to be uncovered.

-Each temple you will see on the Tikal tour took more than 50 years to construct and they were built to honor the gods.
+Each temple you will see on the tour took more than 50 years to construct and they were built to honor the gods.

 THE MORNING OF THE TIKAL TOUR

 The plan was to arrive at the entrance at 6:00 am when doors open and to be the first ones inside the archeological area.
 Sure enough, everything went according to plan and we were one of the first groups to enter.

-Before making our way along the trailhead to the Tikal ruins, Reol gave us a rundown of the Tikal tour itinerary on a small scale model which is located at the entrance to the national park.
+Before making our way along the trailhead to the Tikal ruins, Reol gave us a rundown of the tour itinerary on a small-scale model which is located at the entrance to the national park.

 GRAND PLAZA TIKAL & TEMPLE IV

-The Grand Plaza is the most popular spot to visit on the Tikal tour so if you want to get photos without the crowds be sure to get there first thing.
+The Grand Plaza is the most popular spot to visit on the tour so if you want to get photos without the crowds be sure to get there first thing.

-To get to the top there is a set of wooden stairs located on the backside of the temple and it takes around 5 minutes to reach the viewpoint.
+To get to the top there is a set of wooden stairs located at the backside of the temple and it takes around 5 minutes to reach the viewpoint.

 When you reach the summit of Temple IV, you’ll be rewarded with panoramic views of the other Tikal temples and surrounding rainforests that stretch as far as the eye can see.